 There are two main causes of stroke.
 An ischemic stroke is caused by a blocked artery in the brain.
-A hemorrhagic stroke is caused by leaking or bursting of a blood vessel (hemorrhagic stroke).
-Some people may have only a temporary disruption of blood flow to the brain, known as a transient ischemic attack (TIA), that doesn't cause lasting symptoms.
+A hemorrhagic stroke is caused by leaking or bursting of a blood vessel in the brain.
+Some people may have only a temporary disruption of blood flow to the brain, known as a transient ischemic attack (TIA).
+A TIA doesn't cause lasting symptoms.

 This is the most common type of stroke.
-It happens when the brain's blood vessels become narrowed or blocked, causing severely reduced blood flow (ischemia).
-Blocked or narrowed blood vessels are caused by fatty deposits that build up in blood vessels or by blood clots or other debris that travel through the bloodstream, most often from the heart.
+It happens when the brain's blood vessels become narrowed or blocked.
+This causes reduced blood flow, known as ischemia.
+Blocked or narrowed blood vessels can be caused by fatty deposits that build up in blood vessels.
+Or they can be caused by blood clots or other debris that travel through the bloodstream, most often from the heart.
 An ischemic stroke occurs when fatty deposits, blood clots or other debris become lodged in the blood vessels in the brain.

-Some initial research shows that COVID-19 infection may increase the risk of ischemic stroke, but more study is needed.
+Some early research shows that COVID-19 infection may increase the risk of ischemic stroke, but more study is needed.

 Hemorrhagic stroke occurs when a blood vessel in the brain leaks or ruptures.
 Bleeding inside the brain, known as a brain hemorrhage, can result from many conditions that affect the blood vessels.
 Factors related to hemorrhagic stroke include:

-- Bulges at weak spots in your blood vessel walls (aneurysms)
+- Bulges at weak spots in the blood vessel walls, known as aneurysms.

-- Protein deposits in blood vessel walls that lead to weakness in the vessel wall (cerebral amyloid angiopathy)
+- Protein deposits in blood vessel walls that lead to weakness in the vessel wall.
+This is known as cerebral amyloid angiopathy.

 A less common cause of bleeding in the brain is the rupture of an arteriovenous malformation (AVM).
-An AVM is an irregular tangle of thin-walled blood vessels (arteriovenous malformation).
+An AVM is an irregular tangle of thin-walled blood vessels.

-A transient ischemic attack (TIA) is a temporary period of symptoms similar to those in a stroke.
-A TIA doesn't cause permanent damage.
-A TIA is caused by a temporary decrease in blood supply to part of the brain, which may last as little as five minutes.
+A transient ischemic attack (TIA) is a temporary period of symptoms similar to those of a stroke.
+But a TIA doesn't cause permanent damage.
+A TIA is caused by a temporary decrease in blood supply to part of the brain.
+The decrease may last as little as five minutes.
 A transient ischemic attack is sometimes known as a ministroke.

-A TIA occurs when a clot or debris reduces or blocks blood flow to part of the nervous system.
+A TIA occurs when a blood clot or fatty deposit reduces or blocks blood flow to part of the nervous system.

-Seek emergency care even if you think you've had a TIA because your symptoms got better.
+Seek emergency care even if you think you've had a TIA.
 It's not possible to tell if you're having a stroke or TIA based only on the symptoms.
 If you've had a TIA, it means you may have a partially blocked or narrowed artery leading to the brain.
-Having a TIA increases your risk of having a full-blown stroke later.
+Having a TIA increases your risk of having a stroke later.